omarsar/omarsar.github.io/_posts/2016-10-31-where-has-creativity-gone.md

 \\
 My overall feeling is that I should be able to learn more about what is happening and find a scientific explanation as to why my creative juices have abandoned me, especially at a time when I need them the most.
 I must find the remedy.
 I must say it shouldn't be hard for as long as I am true to myself and to everyone around me.
 Wish me luck my beautiful people.

+---
+If you are enjoying these blog posts, show me the :heart: :heart :heart: by commenting below.
+I promise to write more frequently. :v: :v: